Jeg vil gjerne fortelle verden om Taiwan og hvorfor mange elsker det.

 .سأقول للعالم عن تايوان

-Ilha formosa, pronounced “ee-la for-mo-sa“, literally means “beautiful island”, was supposedly what the Portuguese sailors exclaimed when they sailed past the island of Taiwan in 1544.
+Ilha formosa (pronounced “ee-la for-mo-sa“) literally means “beautiful island” and was what Portuguese sailors supposedly exclaimed when they sailed past the island of Taiwan in 1544.
 Today, it is the home of more than 23 million people.

-Alt om Taiwan, means “everything about Taiwan” in Norwegian, which I am learning.
+Alt om Taiwan, means “everything/all about Taiwan” in Norwegian, which I am learning.

 Here’s the story the led to the creation of this blog: